-The Select Object dialog appears, similar to that shown in Figure 3-3 on page 27.
+The Select Object dialog appears, similar to that shown on Figure 3-6 on page 42.
 Only print queue objects appear in the list of objects.

 4. In the Directory Context field, browse until the queue you want is listed in the Objects field.